© 2024 Melanie White

 That means you potentially lose a customer.
 Of course, if they are price-driven, they might not be the customer you want to work with!

 Another consideration is that your program options might be fairly customised and it could be too difficult to communicate easily on a website or landing page.

 For example, you might have two or three options for a package that really require an understanding of the person in order for them to make the right choice, so a conversation is necessary first.

 Similarly, there might be prerequisites for a client to complete before they work with you.
 For example, with my weight loss program DownsizeMe, I required all clients to have a health clearance from their GP before signing up, and that might dictate whether they would buy the program at all, and/or which option is best.
 I also had this program available via licensees in other states who might have charged different prices, so I didn’t list the price on the website.

 If you don’t list pricing on your website, then what should you include?

 There aren’t any hard and fast rules, but there are a few things I think are essential to still get enquiries for your services.

 Firstly, lots of recent, positive testimonials or ratings are a good starting point.
 This tells the reader that a lot of people have succeeded as a result of your program, and what they liked about the program.
 It gets them hopeful and excited, and shifts them into the mindset of ‘value buying’ rather than ‘price buying’.

 Secondly, you might like to explain why you don’t list pricing.
-For example, saying that there are pre-requisites, or options that can be highly customised, or other reasons, would be important to allay any fears of ‘hard sales’ in your website visitor.
+For example, saying that there are prerequisites, or options that can be highly customised, or other reasons, would be important to allay any fears of ‘hard-sales’ in your website visitors.